PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Experiments

-\textbf{Results} As illustrated in Figure \ref{fig:baseline_iqm}, our algorithm achieves state-of-the-art performance on the Safety-Gymnasium benchmark by leveraging privileged information.
-In terms of safety, PIGDreamer not only meets the safety constraints at convergence, similar to alternative methods, but also attains near-zero-cost performance.
-Concerning task-centric rewards, PIGDreamer outperforms all methods, especially its unprivileged variant, SafeDreamer, which demonstrates significant improvements.
-Conversely, as depicted in Figure \ref{fig:baseline}, LAMBDA matches PIGDreamer in rewards but fails to ensure safety and does not produce a practical policy for the \textit{PointButton1} task.
+\paragraph{Results.} As illustrated in Figure \ref{fig:main_results}, our algorithm achieves state-of-the-art performance by leveraging privileged information.
+In terms of safety, \textit{PIGDreamer} not only meets the safety constraints at convergence, but also attains near-zero-cost performance.
+Concerning rewards, \textit{PIGDreamer} outperforms all methods, especially its unprivileged variant, SafeDreamer, which demonstrates significant improvements.
+Conversely, as depicted in Figure \ref{fig:baseline}, LAMBDA matches \textit{PIGDreamer} in rewards but fails to ensure safety and does not produce a practical policy for the \textit{PointButton1} task.
 Additionally, Safe-SLAC performs worse, failing in the \textit{PointPush1} and \textit{RacecarGoal1} tasks and exhibiting considerable safety constraint violations.
-Compared to alternative methods that also utilize privileged information, PIGDreamer consistently outperforms them in terms of safety and rewards.
-This underscores the superiority of our approach to leveraging privileged information.
+As illustrated in Figure \ref{fig:baseline_iqm}, Scaffolder (Lag) and Informed-Dreamer (Lag) exhibit superior performance compared to SafeDreamer.
+This finding indicates that the utilization of privileged information enhances the agent's capacity to learn a more effective policy, even with limited observations, which aligns with Theorem \ref{theorem: theorem1}.
+However, as depicted in Figure \ref{fig:baseline_guard}, these algorithms experience a decline in performance relative to SafeDreamer after incorporating privileged information.
+This paradox arises because, the agent is unable to compensate for the information gap pertaining to the privileged information, resulting in sub-optimal policies.
+In contrast to alternative methods, \textit{PIGDreamer} consistently demonstrates superior performance.
+This underscores the robustness of our approach in utilizing privileged information.